!-- -->

 What types of files are allowed to be stored in my storage quota?

-Only files that are relevant to the academic, research, and administrative purposes of the University are allowed to be stored in your UP Google account.
+Only files that are relevant to the academic, research, and administrative purposes of the University are allowed to be stored in your UP Google Workspace account.
 Personal files are NOT allowed to be stored in the UP Google account.

-As an alternative, users can use the OneDrive feature of their UP MS Office 365 accounts as storage of files for academic/administrative/research purposes.
-Here, email storage is 50GB and OneDrive storage is 1TB.
+As an alternative, UP users can utilize the OneDrive feature of their UP Microsoft Office 365 accounts as storage of files for academic/administrative/research purposes.
+Here, email storage is 50 gigabytes (GB) and OneDrive storage is 1 terabyte (TB) (Note: 1 TB is equal to 1000 GB).
 For more information about Office 365 and how to request for an account, kindly see this link: https://itdc.up.edu.ph/services/software-services/microsoft-office-365-for-up

-Here, email storage is 50GB and OneDrive storage is 1TB.
-For more information about Office 365, kindly see this link: https://itdc.up.edu.ph/services/software-services/microsoft-office-365-for-up
+Here, email storage is 50 gigabytes (GB) and OneDrive storage is 1 terabyte (TB) (Note: 1 TB is equal to 1000 GB).
+For more information about UP Microsoft Office 365, kindly see this link: https://itdc.up.edu.ph/services/software-services/microsoft-office-365-for-up

 Regarding the use of UP Mail, storage, and other online services, all UP users must comply with the UP Acceptable Use Policy (AUP), which you can read here: Approved Acceptable Use Policy for Information Technology (IT) Resources of the UP System

-No, the UP Mail Google account SHOULD NOT be used to store personal photos and files.
+No, the UP Google Workspace account SHOULD NOT be used to store personal photos and files.
 This will violate the UP Acceptable Use Policy (AUP), which you can read here: Approved Acceptable Use Policy for Information Technology (IT) Resources of the UP System

 Data and files in your UP Mail (Gmail), Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Photos, and other Google apps will be affected.